 Top with another pie crust and press down the edges.
 Using a fork, crimp the edges by placing the tip of the fork about 1/2 inch over the edge of the poptart.
 Repeat these steps for the remaining pie crust pieces.

-Bake in the over for about 9-11 minutes or until the edges are lightly golden brown.
+Bake in the oven for about 9-11 minutes or until the edges are lightly golden brown.

 Wait until everything has set and harden.
 Then you are ready to enjoy these easy to make autumn poptarts.
 They are prefect for brunch spreads, get togethers and as a sweet treat to yourself.
 Enjoy!